ShSukkar/Student-s-Journey/README.md

 **Transaction**
 `Transfer Students from one school to another, or from a school to a university, or from a university to another`

+For lib directory, it includes the logic file which defines the logic of trasnferring process for a student.

+The client folder is **schools-app** generally, **chools-app/src/app/** specifically.
+It includes mainly the following components: School, university, Students, TransStudents.

 **In order to test the network on your local machine:**